How to Play Piano in 7 Days

 Originally, I learned how to play the piano on my own, without the internet, or a teacher, from a keyboard in my closet at 11 years old.
 After music school, and playing for over a decade now, I created this book to reveal all of the secrets I wish I knew when I first started.
 I was self taught, and classically trained later on.
 Wielding both perspectives, I combine them in the teachings of this program.
 Upon the completion of “Easy as That Piano”, you will have acquired the ability to show off whenever there’s a piano in the room – playing hit songs, and even composing your own, using your new branch of creativity.
 You’ll learn a simple method of reading music called “Chord Notation” (music notation based on the ABCs).
 In a nutshell – you will also understand notes, harmony, chords, different types of chords and their variations, creative chord sequences, how to play with the right hand and left hand together, chord inversions, transposition, and scales.
 Have Fun!

-About The Author:- – How to Play Piano in 7 Days – Buy Easy As That Piano today and you could be playing your favorite song in just one week from now!
+– How to Play Piano in 7 Days – Buy Easy As That Piano today and you could be playing your favorite song in just one week from now!
 You’ll master chords, transposition, scales and more faster than you’d ever imagined possible!
 No need for learning how to read boring sheet music.
 Start now!

 Contact Details: